jasoncruz98/jasoncruz-first-phoenix-app/upload_image_to_s3/README.md

 ### Upload image to S3
 - visit localhost:4000/upload to upload image
+- click on generated links to view image in new tab
 - .env.example is provided for reference
 - for this repo, you need to create your own postgres database locally
 - run `source .env` to set environment variables